 - New York Yankees first baseman Don Mattingly, who hit .324 with 35 home runs and 145 RBI, easily wins the American League Most Valuable Player Award over Kansas City Royals third baseman George Brett (.335, 30, 103).

 - The Pittsburgh Pirates name Jim Leyland their manager, replacing Chuck Tanner.
-Leyland will lead the Pirates to the playoffs in 1990 and 1991.
+Leyland will lead the Pirates to three straight division titles, from 1990 to 1992.

 - 1987 - Don Zimmer is hired by long-time friend Jim Frey to manage the Chicago Cubs.
 Zimmer will compile a 265-258 record during his three-plus-year tenure with the Cubs, including a division title in 1989.